 If you don’t trust it, why are you using it?

-It might sound a little brutal, but the bottom line is simple: if you really don’t trust Microsoft Windows1, for example, then don’t use it.
+It might sound brutal, but the bottom line is simple: if you don’t trust them1, then don’t use their software.
 That could be as extreme as never, ever using it, or it could be more strategic, choosing to avoid it for certain types of activities you consider particularly sensitive.
-Either way, “fixing” the operating system is not an option, so the only true options you have are:
+Either way, “fixing” the operating system is not an option in your control, so the only true options you have are:

 - Live with it